atlaspak/FundaSorterApi/README.md

 I wanted to show an alternative solution that we can discuss its benefits and drawbacks.

 ## FundaSorterApi's approach to this problem
-The current data storage solution is a cache database which is Redis
+The current data storage solution is a cache database which is Redis.

 Reasons;
 - Faster response time (especially on repeatedly requested data)